 If you suspect you have a corneal disease, schedule an appointment with an ophthalmologist at South Shore Eye Care, who can use a variety of tools and equipment to examine your eye for problems.
 Specific testing depends on your symptoms.

-Can Corneal Disease Be Prevented?
+Can Corneal Disease Be Treated?

 When Should You See a Doctor?